beacn-on-linux/beacn-lib/README.md

 # Beacn Mic / Studio Protocol

-This is a library for communicating with Beacn Devices
+This is a cross-platform library for communicating with Beacn Devices

 ***
 ### USE AT YOUR OWN RISK